 Class Synopsis:

-• Identification basics including photo quizzes
+• Identification basics with photo quizzes

-• Habitat and diet
+• Habitat and diet information

-The course fee of $200.00 includes:
+The course fee of $200.00 includes

 • Both classes and the field trip (car caravan for convenient departures)

-• Helping save birds, as the fee goes directly to supporting GCBO’s many conservation programs
+• Helping save birds, as the fee goes directly to supporting GCBO’s many conservation programs.

 All About Bob